-The subject property consists of an owner-occupied residential condominium unit within a 94 year old, three-story, three-unit, condominium building.
-The property is located in Rogers Park Township, Cook County.
-The subject is classified as a class 2-99 property under the Cook County Real Property Assessment Classification Ordinance.
+The subject property is a residential condominium unit contained in a 20 year-old, 16-unit residential condominium building.
+The property has a 57,614 square foot site and is located in Hanover Township, Cook County.
+The property is a class 2-99 property under the Cook County Real Property Assessment Classification Ordinance.

 The appellant's appeal is based on overvaluation.
-In support of this argument the appellant submitted evidence disclosing the subject property was purchased in April 2010 for a price of \$58,000.
-Based on this evidence, the appellant requested a reduction in the subject's assessment to reflect 10% of the purchase price.
+In support of this argument, the appellant submitted a settlement statement disclosing the subject property was purchased from TCF National Bank on May 27, 2011 for a price of \$65,000.
+The appellant submitted an affidavit of the appellant attesting, among other items, that the transaction was at arm's-length.
+The appellant did not disclose any information in Section IV-Recent Sale Data of the Residential Appeal.
+Based on this evidence, the appellant requested a reduction in the subject's assessment to reflect the purchase price.